Brandon-Rozek/website/content/menu/fruit-smoothie.md

 ---
-title: "Banana Smoothie"
+title: "Fruit Smoothie"
 draft: false
 ---

-Creates 4 cups of banana smoothie
+Creates 4 cups of fruit smoothie.

+I tried this with bannanas and mangos.

 ## Ingredients
-- 2 bananas or 300g
+- 300g of whichever fruit you want
 - 6 spoons of yogurt
 - 1.5 cups milk